solodev/cloud-documentation/src/infrastructure/certificates/Certificate Overview/index.md

 # Certificate Overview

-Certificate Overview provides you with the ability to manage your certificates.
-Update detail and modify permissions for members.
+Certificate Overview provides you with the ability to manage your certificates, update details and modify permissions for members.

 <img src="../../../images/certificateoverview.jpg" alt="certificateoverview" style="width: 100%; display: block"></a>